JanGimenezLayola/jump-and-fly/README.md

 Hi!
 Have you ever jumped from an airplane?
 In this game you will have to think like a skydiver and dodge the air traffic of birds, planes and other.
 Move the player with the arrows keys and stay alive as long as possible.

 ## MVP (DOM - CANVAS)
 The game should have 3 screens.
-The splashScreen (with a start buttob), the gameScreen and the gameoverScreen (with restart and menu buttons).
-The skydiver should move to left and right and the backgroundSky have to move up to create the movement sensation.
-If the skydiver colisionate with and enemy 3 times the game should end and redirected to the gameoverScreen.
+The splashScreen (with a start button), the gameScreen and the gameoverScreen (with restart and menu buttons).
+The skydiver should move to left and right and the backgroundSky moves up to create the movement sensation.
+If the skydiver colisionate with an enemy 3 times the game should end and you're redirected to the gameoverScreen.

 ## Backlog
 - Create instructions screen + add screen transition